viamrobotics/docs/docs/tutorials/services/navigate-with-rover-base.md

 One key feature of Viam is [Navigation](/manage/data/), the stateful definition of Viam's [motion service](/services/motion/).

 Using Navigation, you can queue up user-defined waypoints and expect your robot to move to them in the order that you specify.
-You may also add obstacles or set linear and angular velocity targets in your navigation service config.
+You can also add obstacles or set linear and angular velocity targets in your navigation service config.
-If you do so, our motion planner will plan routes that avoid those obstacles and attempt to keep the robot at your specified velocity.
+Viam's motion planner will plan routes that avoid those obstacles and attempt to keep the robot at your specified velocity.
-Gone are the days of managing complicated integrations because Viam provides an end to end navigation stack that is easy to use.

-To try it out yourself, you need a mobile base and a movement sensor that can track the robot's GPS coordinates, angular, and linear velocity.
+To try it out yourself, you need a mobile base and a movement sensor that can track the robot's GPS coordinates and angular and linear velocity.
-Follow this tutorial to get started using Viam's Navigation service to help your wheeled base navigate across space.
+Follow this tutorial to get started using Viam's Navigation service to help your wheeled base navigate across space with our recommended stack.

 {{<imgproc src="/tutorials/navigate-with-rover-base/leo-in-office.png" resize="500x" declaredimensions=true alt="Leo rover that navigating using navigation service in a robotics lab">}}